vhaghani26/python_focus_group/Session_02/session2.md

 mv <source> <target>
 ```

 Where `source` represents the thing that currently exists in your directory (this can be a file or directory) and `target` represents what you are renaming or moving a file/directory to.
-Make sure you are in the parent directory containing whatever file or directory you want to rename.
+Make sure you are in the parent directory containing whatever file or directory you want to rename (note that you can avoid this using `..` in your paths, but we will use these steps for simplification).
 In our case, the parent directory we should be in is `python_focus_group/`.
 Now, we can rename our directory.
 First, let's see what `python_focus_group/` contains.
 Remember that you can do this using the `ls` command.
 Once you verify that you can see `sessin_02/`, carry out the following command:

 ```
 mv sessin_02 session_02